The John Toups Presidential Medal for Faculty Excellence in Teaching Recipient

 From 2008 to 2013, he chaired the Scientific and Technical Panel (STAP) for the Global Environment Facility (GEF), which provides funding to developing countries to meet their obligations related to the international environmental conventions.
 Since then, he has served as senior advisor to the chair of STAP.
 He is currently serving as science envoy for the Department of State.
 Lovejoy holds BS and PhD (biology) degrees from Yale University.

-The United Bank Medal for Excellence in Diversity and Inclusion Recipient
+The United Bank Presidential Medal for Faculty Excellence in Diversity and Inclusion Recipient

 Professor and Director, Women and Gender Studies